 - Chronic lymphocytic leukemia (CLL)

-What does University of Minnesota Physicians Cancer Care offer?
+What does University of Minnesota Cancer Care offer?
 We have an internationally recognized team known for its innovative and comprehensive program for treating leukemia and other blood cancers.
 Many of the treatments now available to patients with blood cancers were pioneered here at the University of Minnesota.